syncfusion-content/wpf-docs/wpf/Gantt/How-To/Restrict-SelectionMode-as-Single.md

 ## Restrict SelectionMode as Single

-To restrict the selection mode to single, set the ListBoxSelectionMode options of GantGrid’s Model in the GanttControl loaded event.
+To restrict the selection mode to single, set the ListBoxSelectionMode options of GanttGrid’s Model in the GanttControl loaded event.

 The following codes illustrate this